-- Common capability contracts - similar to All-of-Government and syndicated contracts but the lead agency may charge agencies a fee for using it and private companies may be allowed to purchase from it when acting on behalf of an agency.
+- common capability contracts – similar to AoG and syndicated contracts but the lead agency may charge agencies a fee for using it and private companies may be allowed to purchase from it when acting on behalf of an agency.

-You can find out about collaborative contract opportunities on the New Zealand Government Procurement website(external link).
+You can find out about collaborative contract opportunities on the NZ Government Procurement website.